Accessory Dwelling Units- Facts & Benefits Every Homeowner Should Know

 Increase Home Value

-An ADU or JADU room addition in San Diego also increases the value of your property for the two reasons mentioned above: it provides an opportunity for additional income and expands the square footage of the living space.
+An ADU or JADU room addition also increases the value of your property for the two reasons mentioned above: it provides an opportunity for additional income and expands the square footage of the living space.
 This provides more equity to tap into and can enhance the property price when you’re ready to sell.

-Important Considerations for Building an ADU in San Diego
+Important Considerations for Building an ADU

 ADU and JADU Size and Provisions